 Overexertion injuries can be very painful and require extensive treatment and recovery.
 They can make it difficult to perform your job and may prevent you from returning to work for a long time.

-Many employees operate vehicles as part of their jobs, such as delivery drivers, construction employees, and private transportation workers.
+Many employees operate vehicles as part of their jobs, such as truck drivers, construction employees, and private transportation workers.
 In some cases, these employees get into motor vehicle accidents and suffer from very serious injuries.

 The following are some of the most common injuries in work-related car accidents.